hejackhe/Simple-Stock-App/README.md

 # Simple Stock App

-The motivation for the creation of this simple stock program is for an exercise in exploring Python features.
+The motivation behind the creation of this simple stock program is in the exploration of Python features.

 Using a subset of ftse data, the program provides various information for a stock on a given day.